This vertical farm lets you subscribe to your own plot of indoor-grown greens

 The startup’s business model is also unique.
 Rather than relying solely on sales to restaurants and grocery stores, it’s betting on a subscription model.
 Consumers will pay $149 a month for their own plot, where the farm will grow the salad greens and herbs that a particular consumer has ordered, and will get five weekly custom salads.
 A $99 subscription delivers five salads every two weeks.
 (The cost will go down over time; the company claims that the technology it has designed makes the production system cheaper than other vertical farms.)
 Because the company wants to reconnect people with the origins of their food, customers will be able to take tours of the farm.
 The startup also plans to connect subscribers with an online portal that shows time-lapse images of their plot, with data about the plants and nutrition.

 The new farm in San Jose will begin making deliveries to new subscribers in August.
 It hopes to expand to other West Coast cities, and eventually to cities globally.
-“As soon as we show farm-level profitability, which is what we expect to show in the next 12 months, we can plant these facilities in every city in the United States and around the world to feed people locally sourced fresh and sustainable, nutritious product,” Bertram says.
+“As soon as we show farm-level profitability, which is what we expect to show in the next 12 months, we can plant these facilities in every city in the United States and around the world to feed people locally sourced, fresh and sustainable nutritious product,” Bertram says.
 “That is the goal.”
 Other indoor farming startups have made similar promises about rapid expansion that haven’t yet materialized.
 But as the technology continues to improve, that may begin to change.